Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

     1. A simple and easy sign up process.

        The sign up button is clearly presented to the user on the Home page.
-       The sign up button quickly displays a pop-up join form The form requests basic information with prompts in the required fields
+       The sign up button quickly displays a pop-up join form.
+       The form requests basic information with prompts in the required fields.

-    2. Easy access to the training plans.
+    2. Easy to view descriptive summaries of the training plans.

-        The plans are easily accessed by clicking on the plans link or scrolling to the page Individual plans are selected by checking the required box There is no restriction on the number of plans that can be ordered
+        The plans are easily accessed by clicking on the plans link or scrolling to the page.
+        Individual distance/ race type plans are viewed by selecting the tab displaying the corresponding name.
+        Each plan gives a brief description of what the plans are about without revealing the full content of each plan.
+        This intentional with the aim to entice the user to join the club and get full access to the plans

     3. Access to other supporting running organisations.